avanetten/avanetten.github.io/README.md

 #### SpaceNet 5

 SpaceNet 5 built upon SpaceNet 3, and strove to infer travel times as well as physical geometry for road networks.  aimed to extract routable road networks directly from satellite imagery.
-See the CosmiQ Works [project page](https://www.cosmiqworks.org/archived-projects/spacenet-5/), [SpaceNet page](https://spacenet.ai/sn5-challenge/), or the papers below for further details about SpaceNet 5.
+See the [CosmiQ Works](https://www.cosmiqworks.org/archived-projects/spacenet-5/) project page, [SpaceNet page](https://spacenet.ai/sn5-challenge/), or the papers above for further details about SpaceNet 5.

 <img src="figs/road_speeds.png" height="200">